-- She danced with the California Raisins (once.
-To the total embarrassment of her young son.)
+- Once she danced on stage with the California Raisins.
+(To the total embarrassment of her young son.)

 - The Florida Everglades were on fire when she visited the first time.

-- The doggy daycare she used called her dogs, Cosmo and Nemo, the comic book dogs because of their names and their antics.
+- The doggy daycare called her dogs, Cosmo and Nemo, the comic book dogs because of their names and their antics.

 - There was a time when she fell asleep during a Jethro Tull concert! (not because the show was boring.)

 - Not your typical party girl, Lynette typically spends Years Eve putting together a huge jigsaw or three-D puzzle.

 - She once taught a blind girl how to belly dance in bed